-The Working Group on Integrity of Components and Structures has a general mandate to reflect on the logical basis for the maintenance of the integrity of nuclear power plant components, systems and structures, and to propose general principles on the optimal ways of dealing with challenges to integrity – in particular those from ageing.
-Specifically the mandate will be:
+The working group has a general mandate to reflect on the logical basis for the maintenance of the integrity of nuclear power plant components, systems and structures, and to propose general principles on the optimal ways of dealing with challenges to integrity – in particular those from ageing.
+Specifically, the mandate will be the following:

 The integrity of metal components and structures sub-group's recent activities include:

-The seismic behaviour of structures and components sub-group's recent activities include:
+The seismic behaviour of components and structures sub-group's recent activities include:

 Improving Robustness Assessment Methodologies for Structures Impacted by Missiles (IRIS_2012), Final Report